rumlingd/mobius_on-premise_doc/source/video_keywording.rst

 In the following, we show an example of how to do prediction of keywords and/or actions on videos.
 In the example, both the keywording and the action recognition feature are enabled.
 If you only have either one of the tagging features, you can still run this code, but your output will be different.

-First, we need to send the video to the (local) vision server for analysis.
+First, we need to send the video to the demo server for analysis.
 ::

-  curl 127.0.0.1:5000/video/tag -X POST -F "data=@./your_video.mp4"
+  curl http://webdemo.mobius.ml/test_api/video/tag?MOBIUS_KEY=<your_key> -X POST -F "data=@./your_video.mp4"

 The above command will return an information message:
 ::